saschaklatt/gridl/docs/tutorials/plugins.md

 // ]

 const theEvenRows = gridl(data).filterEvenRows().data();
-// theEvenRows looks like this
+// result looks like this
 // [
 //     [4,5,6],
 //     [10,11,12],